chrysle28/binf6110_assignment03/README.md

 Relative abundances of the top 10 most abundant species demonstrate that both groups display variability and diversity in their microbial communities (Fig. 4).
 On average, the omnivore samples tend to have greater relative abundances than the vegan samples, and also exhibit more shared dominant species across the group.
 For instance, _Segatella copri_ dominates in 3 out of 5 omnivore samples, while it is only dominant in one vegan sample.
 Moreover, _Faecalibacterium prausnitzii_, and to a lesser extent, _Alistipes onderdonkii_, are relatively abundant in the omnivore group comapred to the vegan group.
 Sample omn_2 (SRR8146936) is entirely dominated by _Segatella copri_, while in sample omn_5 (SRR8146970), _Segatella copri_ and _Faecalibacterium prausnitzii_ have relatively high abundances compared to other species. _Bacteroides uniformis_ appears to be more prevalent in the vegan group compared to the omnivore group.
 The sample veg_1 (SRR8146963) has a relatively high abundance of _Akkermansia muciniphila_, while veg_4 (SRR8146977) has an abundance of _Bacteroides eggerthii_.
 Overall, each group demonstrates prevalent species within their samples, with _Faecalibacterium prausnitzii_ in omnivores and _Bacteroides uniformis_ in vegans, while still sharing common species.
 Inter-variablity within the groups does not appear to be high, with similar microbial compositions in omnivore and vegan samples, with the exception of omn_2 and veg_2.

 <img width="1331" height="738" alt="rel_abundance" src="https://github.com/user-attachments/assets/b1be420d-dd6c-462a-b5eb-ea6eef4b8413" />
-**Figure 4:** Stacked bar plot of the relative abundances 10 of the most abundant species in omnivore and vegan metagenomes
+**Figure 4:** Stacked bar plot of the relative abundances of the 10 most abundant species in omnivore and vegan metagenomes

 ## 3.3 | Alpha Diversity
 Alpha diversity metrics separated by diet reveal differences in the species richness and evenness between the two diet groups.
 In measures of richness (e.g. Observed, Chao1, and Fisher), the omnivore samples have a higher median (295 vs 278, 329 vs 298, 27.5 vs 24.0, respectively) compared to the vegan samples (Fig. 5).
 The vegan samples also display greater variability, with ranges of 231-311 (Observed), 246-342 (Chao1), and 20-29 (Fisher).
 Simpson, which measures dominance/evenness, suggests that there is no strong dominance difference between the two groups (omnivore median: 0.875, vegan median: 0.893).
 Shannon, which combines both richness and evenness, is fairly equal between the two groups (omnivore median: 2.81, vegan median: 2.83).
-In all measures, the vegan samples show a wider spread compared to the omnivore samples.
+In all measures, the vegan samples show a wider spread/range compared to the omnivore samples.
 However, Wilcoxon tests show no statistical significance for any of the results (Table 2).

 <img width="1453" height="791" alt="alpha_div" src="https://github.com/user-attachments/assets/ceac833e-44c7-44b7-b4f4-698758004d4b" />
 **Figure 5:** Boxplots of alpha diversity measures (Observed, Chao1, Simpson, Shannon, Fisher) for omnivore (red) and vegan (green) groups, with points representing individual samples